5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 - **Disable Gatekeeper**: `sudo spctl --master-disable` because it is annoying and wants to stop you from running scripts from github etc.
 - **Wi-Fi** (`itlwm.kext` users only):
 	- Mount **HeliPort.dmg**, drag the app into the "Programs" folder and run it.
-	- Use it to connect to your WiFI Hotspot.
+	- Use it to connect to your WiFI hotspot.
-	- Add HeliPort to "Login Items", so it stars with macOS and connects to your WiFi Hotspot automatically.
+	- Add HeliPort to "Login Items", so it stars with macOS and connects to your WiFi network automatically.
 - **YogaSMC**:
 	- Download [**YogaSMC-App**](https://github.com/zhen-zen/YogaSMC/releases) and mount it
 	- Double-click the YogaSMC **prefPane** to install it
 	- Drag the `YogaSMC` app into the "Programs" folder and run it
-	- Click on the incon (⌥) in the menu bar and select "Start at Login"
+	- Click on the icon (⌥) in the menu bar and select "Start at Login"
 	- Now you can control performance profiles, fan speed and other settings
 - Use [**CPUFriendFriend**](https://github.com/corpnewt/CPUFriendFriend) to generate your own `CPUFriendDataProvider.kext` to optimize CPU Power Management if your T490 uses a different CPU than mine.
 - **Enabling Hibernation**: Use Terminal or change in Hackintool